aslinedvinsson/Artzy/README.md

 - Create a **Procfile** in the root directory, adding `Ib: gunicorn ytheapp.wsgi:application`.
 - Run the migration command in ythe terminal to migrate ythe database structure to the newly-connected ElephantSQL database: `python manage.py migrate`.
 - Run `python3 manage.py createsuperuser` to create a superuser.
-- Load the `.json` files for categories and items.
+- Load the `.json` files for categories and products.
 - Install `gunicorn` (`pip install gunicorn`) and add it to the `requirements.txt` file using the command `pip3 freeze > requirements.txt`.
 - In `ALLOID_HOSTS`, add the Heroku app and localhost to the list: `ALLOID_HOSTS = ['HEROKU_APP_NAME.herokuapp.com', 'localhost']`.
 - Add a config variable by typing `DISABLE_COLLECTSTATIC = 1`.
 - Connect Heroku to the GitHub repository and enable automatic deploys.
-- Deploy the app and access the Ibsite.
+- Deploy the app and access the website.

 ### Stripe
 - Sign up for a Stripe account.
 - Navigate to the **Developers** tab, then to the **API** area and retrieve ythe publishable and secret keys.
 - Incorporate `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` into `settings.py` and into ythe Heroku configuration, using the information from the API section.
-- Proceed to the **Ibhooks** area to establish a new Ibhook.
+- Proceed to the **webhooks** area to establish a new webhook.
 - Select the option to display all events and specify ythe endpoint.
 - Incorporate `STRIPE_WH_SECRET` into both ythe environment variables and Heroku setup.